kampmichael/federatedcotraining/README.md

-# Little is Enough: Improving Privacy by Sharing Labels in Federated Semi-Supervised Learning
+# Little is Enough: Boosting Privacy by Sharing Only Hard Labels in Federated Semi-Supervised Learning

 ## [FedCT](#FedCT)
 This repository includes the implementation of [Federated Co-Training Approach FedCT.](https://arxiv.org/pdf/2310.05696.pdf) In this paper, we propose to use federated co-training by having clients share predictions on an unlabeled public dataset iteratively.
 The server then creates a consensus based on these predictions, which clients utilize as pseudo-labels.
 In summary, our contributions are: